mkssri/hobbies/comedy/README.md

 - Date: 10/04/23
 15. Today a man knocked on my door and asked for a small donation toward the local swimming pool.
 I gave him a glass of water.
 16. To see a man's true face, look to the photos he has not posted.

 ---

+- Date: 10/04/23
+17. why is math book so unhappy? because it is full of problems haha
+18. why it is sad that parallel lines have so much in common? because they will never meet. haha
+19. why did the teacher wear sun classes to school? because her students were so bright! haha lol
+20. why did the student ate his homework? beacuse teacher said it is a peice of cake. haha
+21. chinese people and indian people can not do business together, because indian people can not live without a bargain, and chinese people can not give you a bargain. haha
+22. Russell: Can i get a size 10 in those shoes?
+Asian shopkeeper: ahh No how about 8?
+Russell: How about I can't negotiate my shoe size?
+23. The meal is not over when i am full.
+The meal is over when i hate myself.
+LOL